i-e-b/SkinnyJson/README.md

 string jsonString = Json.Freeze(myObject);
 ```

-Pretty print a JSON string:
+Pretty print a JSON string: (there is also a streaming version for very large files)
 ```csharp
 var newString = Json.Beautify(oldString);
 ```